sc-eQTLgen-consortium/co-eQTL-meta-analysis/README.md

 ##### chunking_file_loc
 location of the chunking file

+As the final step, we need to make sure that our new yaml is the one being used for the co-eQTL mapping pipeline.
+If you modified the original yaml in the repository, you are good to go.
+If you however made a new yaml file, you need to change the top line of the Qtl_Snakemake.smf file, so that it points to your yaml.
+It should be on line 6.

 #### running the co-eQTL mapping pipeline
 In its current state, this pipeline runs the co-eQTL mapping on the machine where the pipeline is started.
 As such, it is recommended to do this on a machine where you have compute available.
 The pipeline will also take a while, depending on the size of the dataset.
 As such it is also recommended to do this in a way where you can disconnect and reconnect without the pipeline stopping, such as sattach, screen on tmux.
 Here is an example using screen and SLURM: